guardian/mobile-fastly-cache-purger/README.md

 Any time there is an update to the fronts tool, the lambda will receive the message sent from the fronts tool (via SNS and SQS).
 The handler of the `Purger Lambda` will extract the path ID from the message and use the path to look up IDs of all collections within that front using the Config.json file stored in an S3 bucket of the CMS Fronts account.

-It will then filter out any draft changes, and send a purge request to the Fastly API for the live changes using the surrogate keys of the extracted collection IDs.
+It will then filter out any draft changes, and send a purge request to the Fastly API for the live changes using the surrogate keys of the extracted collection IDs, purging for both existing and Blueprint collections.